PrimeDeviation/open-instructor/CONTRIBUTING.md

 ## Licensing

-Contributions to open-interpreter would be under the MIT license.
+Contributions to open-instructor would be under the MIT license.

 Thank you for your dedication and understanding as we continue refining our processes.
 We sincerely appreciate your involvement!